joe-butler-23/todoist-mcp-server-extended/doc/Howto - Setting up Claude Todoist MCP on Windows.md

    - "Show all my projects"
    - "Create a new project called 'Home Renovation'"

-## Troubleshooting
+## Simple Troubleshooting

 If you encounter any issues:

 1. Check that the path to the index.js file is correct and uses double backslashes in Windows paths
 2. Ensure your Todoist API token is valid
+3. Make sure you only have one entry for each MCP server in the claude_desktop_config.json
-3. Look for error messages in the Claude Developer Console (View → Toggle Developer Tools)
+4. Look for error messages in the Claude Developer Console (View → Toggle Developer Tools)
-4. Make sure Node.js is properly installed by running `node --version` in Command Prompt
+5. Make sure Node.js is properly installed by running `node --version` in Command Prompt

 ## Notes